 I never spend money on a work day.
 I take my lunch, snacks and drinks with me.
 The weekends are my spendy days so these are the days I challenge myself on.

-The Case For No Spend Days
+The benefits of having No Spend Days

 No spend days are a great way to find your weak points when it comes to impulse spending.